hakanErgin/class-5-project-lazyvariable/README.md

 **Added/Changed:**

 - Fixed lots of bugs
-- Re-built the data sctructure for better results (instead of flat)
+- Rebuilt the data sctructure for better results (instead of flat)
 - Removed hard-coded CSS & Added responsive features
 - Added ability to edit/update your data
-- Refactored (almost all the code) to DRY
+- Refactored (almost all the app) to DRY

 **To do/WIP:**